azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Prerequisites.md

   - Click on "New application setting" to add required appsettings.

 - Using helper script
-  - Download the script from [here](./Scripts/ConfigureCustomControlAdditionPrerequisites.ps1)(Script can be downloaded by clicking Alt+Raw button).
+  - Download the script from [here](./Scripts/ConfigureCustomControlAdditionPrerequisites.ps1)
+  > **Note:** Script can be downloaded by clicking Alt+Raw button.
   - Open a powershell session.
   - Navigate to the download location of the script in powershell session.
     - cd "Script download location"
+  - Unblock the downloaded script.
+    - Unblock-File -Path ".\ConfigureCustomControlAdditionPrerequisites.ps1"
   - Load the script in current powershell session.
     - . ".\ConfigureCustomControlAdditionPrerequisites.ps1"
     > **Note:** Do not miss the '.' at beginning of the above command.